ivanhan0511/blog/_posts/2018-10-17-WorkEnvManjaro.md

 title: WorkEnv Manjaro Rebuild
 ---

-This is a record about how to configure a Linux environment for work after getting a whole new pc.
+This is a record about how to configure a Linux environment for work after getting a whole new PC.
 And this post is based on Manjaro i3-wm.

 Here we go!